Day 24 – Thursday, February 19, 2026

 This was pretty impressive — 12 km³ dug out

-Look how small that otherwise large truck looks like
+Look how small that otherwise large truck looks

 ...and just take a peek at this huge piece of equipment